pymupdf/PyMuPDF/docs/textwriter.rst

       The page rectangle for which this TextWriter was created.
 Must not be modified.

-To see some demo scripts dealing with TextWriter, have a look at `this <https://github.com/pymupdf/PyMuPDF-Utilities/tree/master/textwriter>`_ rpository.
+To see some demo scripts dealing with TextWriter, have a look at `this <https://github.com/pymupdf/PyMuPDF-Utilities/tree/master/textwriter>`_ repository.

 .. note::